DiamondLightSource/dodal/README.rst

 #.
 Filter out only the directory/file you want to move::

     pip install git-filter-repo
-    git-filter-repo --path file/to/move --path /other/file/to/move
+    git-filter-repo --path file/to/move --path /other/file/to/move -f

 #.
 Clean everything up::